WayScience/mitocheck_data/2.segment_nuclei/README.md

 # 2. Segment Nuclei

-In this module, we present our pipline for segmenting nuclei from the mitosis movies.
+In this module, we present our pipeline for segmenting nuclei from the mitosis movies.

 ### Segmentation